Muhtasham/CodeClash/README.md

 CodeClash is a benchmark for evaluating AI systems on **goal-oriented software engineering**.

-Today's AI coding evals are *task*-oriented (e.g., HumanEval, SWE-bench).
+Today's AI coding evals are *task*-oriented (e.g.,
+<a href="https://github.com/openai/human-eval">HumanEval</a>, <a href="https://swebench.com">SWE-bench</a>).
 Models are given explicit instructions.
-We then verify implementations with unit tests.
+We then verify correctness with unit tests.

 But building software is fundamentally driven by goals ("improve user retention", "reduce costs", "increase revenue").
-Reaching our goals is a self-directed, iterative, and often competitive process.
+Reaching our goals via code is a self-directed, iterative, and often competitive process.
 To capture this dynamism of real software development, we introduce CodeClash!

 Check out our [arXiv paper](https://arxiv.org/abs/2511.00839) and [website](https://codeclash.ai/) for the full details!